mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### s3_copy
 > src_bucket src_object dst_bucket dst_object dst_acl

-Copy the specified resource on S3 in the most efficient way, without downloading and uploading the resource data; on failure, return `1`.
+Copy the specified resource on S3 without downloading or uploading the data; on failure, return `1`.

 The source and destination may be in different S3 buckets.
 Like with [s3_upload](#s3_upload), the specified ACL is applied to the destination resource.